 PRICE: Free!
 But if you want to get rid of ads and have unlimited lives, Duolingo Plus is available for $7/month.

-It makes use of a combination of course materials, augmented reality (AR) and chatbots to keep you engaged and motivated.
+This app makes use of a combination of course materials, augmented reality and chatbots to keep you engaged and motivated.

 It allows users to learn practical phrases for daily conversation.
 The range of topics include greetings, phrases that allow you to introduce friends/family, order a cup of coffee, ask for directions, and so on.
 This way, you can slowly build your language fluency and practice in real-life every day.